 Wallingford and South Oxfordshire: the duty to manage comes first

-If you own or manage a commercial, industrial or agricultural building in and around Wallingford, the starting point is not a coating quote but Regulation 4 of the Control of Asbestos Regulations 2012.
-It places a duty to manage asbestos on whoever controls maintenance of non-domestic premises: find it, assess its condition, record it and manage the risk.
-That duty does not mean automatic removal.
-Sound asbestos cement can be kept in place, sealed and monitored, and encapsulation is exactly that — a planned, recorded measure inside your management plan rather than a panic strip-out.
+If you own or manage a commercial, industrial or agricultural building around Wallingford, the starting point isn’t a coating quote.
+It’s Regulation 4 of the Control of Asbestos Regulations 2012.
+That regulation puts a duty to manage asbestos on whoever controls maintenance of non-domestic premises.
+You have to find it, assess its condition, record it and manage the risk.
+That duty doesn’t mean you must rip it out.
+If asbestos cement is sound, you can keep it in place, seal it and monitor it.
+Encapsulation is exactly that.
+It’s a planned, recorded measure inside your management plan, not a panic strip-out.

 Where these roofs sit around Wallingford

-Wallingford is a Thames-side market town with a working edge: light-industrial and commercial units on its fringes, older trade and storage premises near the river, and a ring of villages and farmland beyond it.
-Asbestos cement roofs from the 1960s to 1980s are common across that stock — on the town’s industrial estates, on former maltings, workshops and warehouse units, and in quantity across the surrounding South Oxfordshire countryside at Cholsey, Crowmarsh Gifford, Benson and Brightwell, where agricultural barns, grain stores and livestock buildings carry corrugated sheet that has long outlived its design life.
-Surfaces are now porous, moss-covered and leaking at fixings even where the sheets themselves remain sound.
+Wallingford is a market town on the Thames, but it’s still a working town.
+We see light-industrial and commercial units on its edges, older trade and storage premises near the river, and then a ring of villages and farmland.
+Asbestos cement roofs from the 1960s to 1980s are common across that stock.
+Look at the industrial estates in town, the former maltings, workshops and warehouse units.
+Out in the surrounding South Oxfordshire countryside at Cholsey, Crowmarsh Gifford, Benson and Brightwell, agricultural barns, grain stores and livestock buildings still carry corrugated sheet that has long outlived its design life.
+The surfaces are now porous, covered in moss and leaking at the fixings, even where the sheets themselves are sound.

 What encapsulation actually involves

-The roof is surveyed sheet by sheet, then cleaned under controlled conditions so moss and debris come off without releasing fibres or treading the sheets.
-Failed fixings are replaced, brittle rooflights are addressed, minor repairs are made, and the prepared surface is sealed with a coating system designed for asbestos cement.
-The cured coating binds the surface, locks fibres in, restores water-shedding and gives the roof a further service life — with the building staying in use throughout and at far less cost than removal and replacement.
+We survey the roof sheet by sheet.
+Then we clean it under controlled conditions.
+That means we get the moss and debris off without releasing fibres or cracking the sheets.
+We replace failed fixings, sort out brittle rooflights, and make any minor repairs.
+Once it’s prepped, we seal the surface with a coating system designed for asbestos cement.
+The cured coating binds the surface, locks the fibres in, gets the roof shedding water again and gives it a further service life.
+The building stays in use throughout and it costs far less than stripping it out and replacing it.

 When we will say no

-Some roofs should not be coated, and it is better you know before the survey than after.
-Encapsulation is wrong where sheets are extensively cracked or holed, where the cement is soft and friable after decades of saturation, or where structural movement has gone too far.
-It applies to asbestos cement only: insulation board, lagging or sprayed coating is licensable and must be removed by an HSE-licensed contractor.
-Where removal is the right answer, we put that in writing.
+Some roofs just shouldn’t be coated.
+It’s better you know that before the survey than after.
+Encapsulation is the wrong call if the sheets are extensively cracked or holed, if the cement is soft and friable from decades of saturation, or if structural movement has gone too far.
+We only encapsulate asbestos cement.
+Insulation board, lagging or sprayed coating is licensable material.
+An HSE-licensed contractor must remove it.
+If removal is the right answer, we put that in writing.

 A survey-led service for Wallingford

-Wallingford sits comfortably within our regular survey area, and we cover the wider county too — see asbestos roof encapsulation across Oxfordshire.
+Wallingford sits comfortably within our regular survey area.
+We cover the wider county too.
+See asbestos roof encapsulation across Oxfordshire.
 The route is simple:

-- A condition survey of sheets, fixings, rooflights, gutters and structure
+- We’ll survey the condition of sheets, fixings, rooflights, gutters and the structure.

-- A photographic record for your asbestos management plan
+- You’ll get a photographic record for your asbestos management plan.

-- A plain written recommendation: encapsulate, repair first, or refer for removal
+- We’ll give you a plain, written recommendation: encapsulate, repair first, or refer for removal.

-- A specification and price only where coating is genuinely appropriate
+- You’ll only get a specification and price from us if coating is genuinely appropriate.

-- Work carried out under controlled, documented conditions
+- All work is carried out under controlled, documented conditions.

-If your building dates from the 1960s to the 1980s and the roof has never been assessed, a free asbestos roof encapsulation survey answers the compliance and the cost question together.
+If your building dates from the 1960s to the 1980s and the roof has never been assessed, a free asbestos roof encapsulation survey answers both the compliance and the cost question.